clockdiv/marionette-interface/README.md

 We use the basic approach of Forward Kinematic.
 Inverse Kinematic could only be used if we had positional tracking of the hands/forearms and feed/lower legs.

-The marionet model needs to be hierarchically set up with respective parents and anchor points of the body parts.
+The marionette model needs to be hierarchically set up with respective parents and anchor points of the body parts.
 Only rotation will move the body parts.

 ## Appendix B: Sensor Fusion